 Residents and businesses in the test areas were briefed on the installations during community meetings last winter.
 The new, ultra-efficient LED street lights will consume 50% less energy and burn three-to-four times longer than existing lamps.
 In addition, the LED’s will be:

 - monitored and controlled remotely (removing the need for members of the

 equipped with an adaptive lighting feature which allows for energy-saving off-peak hour adjustment of street light levels

 powered by 100% greenhouse gas-free Hetch Hetchy hydroelectric energy (just like all City street lights)

 Thanks for your support!
 Please feel free to contact us with questions or suggestions at: LED@sfwater.org.

-(NOTE: A third LED street light system with wireless controls, installed downtown on Pine Street between Davis and Montgomery, is not included in the public survey.
-Live, on-site demonstrations of the Irving and Washington Street installations took place on January 22 and 23, 2014.
-No further demonstrations are planned for the pilot project.)
+(NOTE: A third LED street light system with wireless controls, installed downtown on Pine Street between Davis and Montgomery, was not included in the online survey or live demonstration events.
+Live, on-site demonstrations of the Irving and Washington Street installations took place on January 22 and 23, 2014.)

 Si necesita asistencia en español llame 415-554-3289.